Between Hamburg and Haiti

 Between Hamburg and Haiti (Zwischen Hamburg und Haiti) is a 1940 German drama film directed by Erich Waschneck and starring Gustav Knuth, Gisela Uhlen and Albert Florath.
-A German plantation owner rescues a young German woman who has been abandoned by her lover in Latin America.

 The film's sets were designed by Ernst H. Albrecht.
 Location shooting took place in Hamburg.

+Synopsis

+A German plantation owner rescues a young German woman who has been abandoned by her lover in Latin America.